Walheimat/wal-emacs/README.md

 3. Dependencies

-    We need to install a few packages to install packages more easily.
+    We manage our packages with `use-package`, before we can use it, we have to install it and a few other packages the hard way.

         ;; we need dash for the upcoming loop
         (unless (package-installed-p 'dash)